yunpwintphyulinn/Simulated-C2-Investigation-with-Wazuh-and-Sysmon/README.md

 | Attacker | Kali Linux | 192.168.100.10 | 4 GB RAM, 2 vCPU, 80 GB disk |
 | Victim (monitored endpoint) | Windows 10 | 192.168.100.30 | 4 GB RAM, 4 vCPU, 80 GB disk |

-All three VMs are on the same NAT Network(Soc-HomeLab-Net) VirtualBox network so they can reach each other.
+All three VMs are on the same VirtualBox NAT Network (`SOC-HomeLab-Net`) VirtualBox network so they can reach each other.

 See [***Lab topology***](environment/1-Lab-topology.png) for the diagram and connectivity notes.